shrwnsan/vanity-mantra/DEPLOYMENT.md

-# Cloudflare Pages Deployment Guide
+# GitHub Pages Deployment Guide

 ## 📁 Files to Deploy

-For Cloudflare Pages, you only need these frontend files:
+For GitHub Pages, you only need these frontend files:

 ### Required Files:
 ```